People who work in healthcare often deal with death, dying and bereavement as part of their job.

 Irish Hospice Foundation courses

-The Irish Hospice Foundation (IHF) provides free e-learning courses on grief in healthcare settings:
+The Irish Hospice Foundation (IHF) has free courses on: